harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

   cost reduction due to [multisignature efficiency][p4tr multisignatures]).

-In principle, a pre-taproot channel be upgraded to support PTLCs without closing and reopening the channel.
+In principle, a pre-taproot channel can be upgraded to support PTLCs without closing and reopening the channel.
 Existing channels can host PTLCs by creating an offchain transaction that spends the existing non-taproot funding output to a taproot output containing a PTLC.
 Thus getting